Palashhh2/demo-git/README.md

 # demo-git
-this a demo  for using git
+this a demo  for using git.